Preparing the Soul to Do The Work: Presenting Roger Mello

 Mello’s work has garnered international accolades.
 His book Meninos do Mangue received the international award for best book of the year from the Fondation Espace Enfants (Switzerland).
 In November 2014, in the city of Shanghai, he received the Chen Bochui International Children’s Literature Award as the best foreign author in China.
 The book written by Cao Wenxuan and illustrated by Roger Mello received the award Most Beautiful Book in China.
 His book Enheduanna illustrated by Mariana Massarani won the “best foreign work” award at the Chen Bochui International Children’s Literature Prize (Cicla) in 2019.

 In the United States, Mello’s books have been honored with the Batchelder Award as well as being listed for the USBBY (United States Board on Books for Young People) Outstanding Books for Children.
 You Can’t Be Too Careful!, a version of his books Todo Cuidado é Pouco! and João by a Thread, translated by Daniel Hahn, were included among the seven best books of 2017 by Kirkus Reviews, United States by the Mildred L. Batchelder Honor Books List (ALA, American Library Association).
 Griso, el Único, translated into Spanish, was included by Fundación Cuatrogatos (Miami, USA) among the 20 best books in the Spanish language in the United States in 2017.
-Mello received the Kirkus Prize in 2023 in the United States.
+Mello was a finalist for the Kirkus Prize in 2023 in the United States.

 Exhibitions and Fairs